Christiane Schmidtmer: Career

 Schmidtmer worked onstage in Germany from 1961–63, then turned to photographic modelling for German fashion and nude magazines and later, Playboy in the USA.
 She modelled for advertising companies, namely Max Factor Cosmetics, before she started her movie career.
 She was hired as their featured model and introduced at the New York World's Fair in 1964 followed by an American tour with visits to Los Angeles, Las Vegas, and Chicago.
 After her return to Los Angeles, she met polyglot language teacher and publisher Michel Thomas for the first time in August 1965 at Chateau Marmont.
 The two began a long love relationship a short time later.

 She appeared in German TV and movie productions, such as Rolf Hädrich's Stop Train 349.
 During the filming in Berlin and England, she befriended co-star José Ferrer.
 The friendship lasted until Ferrer's death in 1992.
 He later recommended her to Stanley Kramer for his production of Ship of Fools, her first US film in which she played Ferrer's beautiful German mistress and Nazi party member.
 Also in 1965 she played Lufthansa stewardess Lise Bruner in Boeing Boeing (1965).

 Schmidtmer was one of just a few German actresses successful in 1960s Hollywood, and was praised by critics as the most exciting German import since Marlene Dietrich.
 Schmidtmer, with her attractive and typically German appearance, was often reduced to playing the sexualized "attractive German".
 Her nickname which stuck throughout her career was "Liebesbombe"/"Love Bomb".
-A 1965 article in the New York Times described her as a "chesty wonder".
+A 1965 article in The New York Times described her as a "chesty wonder".

 Throughout the 1970s and towards the end of her career, Schmidtmer appeared in numerous US talk shows, television series and B-movie productions such as The Giant Spider Invasion (1975).
 She played a sadistic white prison wardress who is raped in an act of revenge in the 70s "shock movie" The Big Doll House (1971).
 In 1981, she appeared in Hot Bubblegum – one of the sequels in the Israeli Eskimo Limon series.
 Most sources list this as her last film; in it she portrayed a nymphomaniac piano teacher.

 Schmidtmer continued to do commercials and voiceover work in a number of productions.

 Later years and death

 Following her movie career, Schmidtmer worked as a licensed real estate agent in Southern California.
 She lived both in the US and Heidelberg.
 In 1980, shortly before ending her movie career, she published her autobiography My Wild Nights in Hollywood in German magazines, which detailed her claimed affairs with many actors, including a relationship with Glenn Ford.
 It was later translated into several languages.
 During that time, she lived in Munich-Schwabing.

 In 1995, Schmidtmer permanently moved back to Germany.
-She led a quiet life, but her own health started to fail.
+She led a quiet life, but her health started to fail.
 Schmidtmer died in her sleep on 13 March 2003 at her home in Heidelberg, Germany, from natural causes following an accident.
 Schmidtmer is interred at the family grave in Heidelberg-Handschuhsheim.